 When an author writes a novel, does he/ she have a conscious focus on creating “meaning and imagery” as he/she writes or does the story unfold from a fertile mind leaving the reader the task of finding these elements?

-This is an excellent question from my Uncle Raul that definitely necessitated a full post.
+This is an excellent question that definitely necessitated a full post.

 Alright, I had to think about this one for a while.
 And although there are a million people I’d like to invite and a million things I’d like to serve, these are the names and dinner item I kept coming back to.
-First, I would invite Leonardo DiVinci, figuring on language barrier not being an issue.
-I get the sense that he had a wicked sense of humor, and I am desperate to know what kind of small-talk a visionary makes.
+First, I would invite Mary Shelley, the original goth.
+I get the sense she had a wicked sense of both humor and justice, and I am desperate to know what kind of small-talk a visionary makes.
 Next, I would invite Charles II of England.
-I think he would get a kick out of DiVinci.
-And Charles II was a total weirdo who dispersed charm like a royal Pez dispenser.
-Finally, I would invite Mark Twain.
-Because…Mark Twain.
-He had this way of seeing how everything in the world has to come from some spark of ingenuity, be it man-made or organic.
-And he wasn’t afraid to put his soul out there in his words, just ironically masked in irony.
-So, as long as Twain and Charles didn’t steam-roll DiVinci, which I don’t think they would—people tend to listen to geniuses—the dinner would go just fine.
+I think he would get a kick out of Shelley, and Charles II was a total weirdo who dispersed charm like a royal Pez dispenser.
+Finally, I would invite Dr. Neville E. Thomas, one of the mental physicians from my dissertation.
+I don’t know if he’d have much fun, but I desperately want to meet him.

 And I would serve pizza.
-Not because I like it all that much, but because I want to know what toppings they would pick and how they would eat it.
+I want to know what toppings they would pick and how they would eat it.

 I was going to answer this question and then I actually looked at the movie lists on IMDB.
-Who the hell knew that Shawshank Redemption and Forrest Gump both came out in the same year?
-How do you choose between them?
-Similarly, I found myself pitting Twister against the Hunchback of Notre Dame (1996), Good Will Hunting against Princess Mononoke (1997), and The Big Lebowski against Lock Stock and Two Smoking Barrels (1998).
-And then I was just too stressed out to decide.
+Who the hell knew that Twister against the Hunchback of Notre Dame both came out in (1996)?
+I can’t.

 What is your favorite color?
 Please provide 3-5 reasons justifying your choice. – (Luke)